 Game of Thrones: Renly Baratheon is the only man who has treated Brienne of Tarth with kindness and respect, and he's probably the only king who has accepted a woman into his Kingsguard.
 He does this despite knowing full well that it would shock his bannermen, annoy his wife, and piss off his lover.
 He himself understands how painful it is to be frequently mocked for not adhering to rigid gender roles (his older brothers Robert and Stannis have bullied him for his lack of combat experience), so his empathy towards Brienne's situation allows him to be accepting of her masculinity.
 Renly praises Brienne's martial skills and her devotion when his boyfriend Ser Loras Tyrell confronts him about it.
 Margaery Tyrell describes her husband as "brave and gentle" in "Dark Wings, Dark Words."

 Amidst the Loads and Loads of Characters on the show, you could count the number of openly genuine Nice Guys and Girls on one hand (that has several fingers missing).
 However, Ser Barriston Selmy and Davos Seaworth pass muster (the former an upstanding knight, the latter a moralistic smuggler), as does Brienne of Tarth, who can be surly at times, but adheres to a high code of honour.
+However this is debatable considering her unpleasant behavior towards Davos, treating him as untrustworthy on very flimsy grounds, and her taking obvious glee in murdering Stannis, even mocking his former retainers about it.
+This is a departure from the much kinder and less violent Brienne from the books.

 Most of the Stark family, be it Ned, Robb, or Bran.
 Ned is shown to be greatly respected and admired by the smallfolk under his care, many of whom are still loyal to the Starks, long after most of them have been wiped out.